 - How much time the application will take when running with infinite executors

 It is easy to draw parallels between this tool and scheduling theory in general.
-Specifically, the notion of critical path of DAG of tasks is fairly researched.
-The point of difference stems from the fact the scheduling theory takes task sizes and number of tasks as given, where as with something as flexible as Spark, it is possible to construct tasks by carefully making configuration and code changes to produce tasks that have better scheduling characteristics.
+Specifically, the notion of the critical path of DAG of tasks is fairly researched.
+The point of the difference stems from the fact the scheduling theory takes task sizes and a number of tasks as given, whereas, with something as flexible as Spark, it is possible to construct tasks by carefully making configuration and code changes to produce tasks that have better scheduling characteristics.

 How can we do better?
 Digging Deeper

 Sometimes the boundary conditions produced in the previous step are not good enough.
 One of the other metrics published by the tool is the wall clock time for the “ideal” application.
-The ideal application is one that runs at 100% executor utilisation.
-This number sets the next level target to drive application tuning towards “ideal” application.
-If you are a manager of a team writing Spark applications, having a regular look at these statistics will help you understand how much money is left on the table by not optimising these applications.
-It will help you take the correct side of the tradeoff between spending developer time optimising applications vs spending money on compute bills.
+The ideal application is one that runs at 100% executor utilization.
+This number sets the next level target to drive application tuning towards the “ideal” application.
+If you are a manager of a team writing Spark applications, having a regular look at these statistics will help you understand how much money is left on the table by not optimizing these applications.
+It will help you take the correct side of the tradeoff between spending developer time optimizing applications vs spending money on compute bills.

-Four important metrics printed per stage by tool are:
+Four important metrics printed per stage by the tool are:

-- StageSkew : ratio of largest task to total stage time.
+- StageSkew: ratio of the largest task to total stage time.
 Lower is better.

-Depending upon the values, we can take different actions, like ensuring enough parallelism, dealing with skew, or making modifications to Spark applications to produce less temporary data, or if nothing else, trading execution time for money and running the job with fewer executors to have better cluster utilisation.
+Depending upon the values, we can take different actions, like ensuring enough parallelism, dealing with skew, making modifications to Spark applications to produce less temporary data, or if nothing else, trading execution time for money and running the job with fewer executors to have better cluster utilization.

 Qubole Spark Tuning Tool works with Notebooks also.
 Instead of just profiling your Spark applications, you can use it in your development phase by profiling each fragment of code piece by piece.
 It works with both Python and Scala.

 To test out the Spark Tuning tool yourself on your data, please sign-up through www.qubole.com to create your free account.
-Qubole Data Service (QDS) Business Edition is available at no cost, but usage is limited to 10,000 Qubole compute hours (QCUH) per month (a $1000 value).
-Each QDS account can utilize any number of cloud-optimized data engines; including Spark, Hadoop, Hive and Presto to power queries.
+Qubole Data Service (QDS) Business Edition is available at no cost, but usage is limited to 10,000 Qubole Compute Unit Hours (QCUH) per month (a $1000 value).
+Each QDS account can utilize any number of cloud-optimized data engines; including Spark, Hadoop, Hive, and Presto to power queries.
 To use QDS it is very straightforward to get started, and you will not have to migrate any of your data from your account in S3 or other AWS data repositories before processing workloads.

-If you have an existing Qubole account, please reach out to your Qubole Representative or [email protected] to get access to this tool and start your journey towards building truly scalable Spark applications.
-May your Spark applications scale for ever and ever and utilise all the CPU you have paid for – happy profiling!
+If you have an existing Qubole account, please reach out to your Qubole Representative or [email protected] to get access to this tool and start your journey toward building truly scalable Spark applications.
+May your Spark applications scale forever and ever and utilize all the CPU you have paid for – happy profiling!